Achnacarry: Original castle

-Ewen "Eoghainn MacAilein" Cameron, XIII Chief of Clan Cameron, built the highly disputed Tor Castle (said to have been on Clan Mackintosh lands) in the early 16th century.
+Ewen "Eoghainn MacAilein" Cameron, XIII Chief of Clan Cameron, enlarged the highly disputed Tor Castle (said to have been on Clan Mackintosh lands) in the early 16th century.
 Tor Castle would remain the seat of the Camerons of Lochiel until demolished by his great-great-great-grandson, Sir Ewen "Dubh" Cameron, XVII Chief.

-Sir Ewen Cameron wanted a "more convenient" house, which was further removed from the Clan Mackintosh, Clan Campbell and Oliver Cromwell's garrison at Inverlochy Castle.
-He built Achnacarry Castle in around 1655 in a strategic position on the isthmus between Loch Lochy and Loch Arkaig.
-One of the few remaining descriptions relates that Lochiel's seat was "a large house, all built of fir planks, the handsomest of that kind in Britain."
-Sir Ewen's bard described the home somewhere around 1663 in song as "The generous house of feasting...Pillared hall of princes...Where wine goes round freely in gleaming glasses...Music resounding under its rafters."
-Others portrayed "old" Achnacarry as a "man's home," with the feel and look of a grand hunting lodge amidst the West Highlands.
+Sir Ewen Cameron wanted a "more convenient" house, which was further removed from the Clan Mackintosh, Clan Campbell, and Oliver Cromwell's garrison at Inverlochy Castle.
+Around 1655, he built Achnacarry Castle in a strategic position on the isthmus between Loch Lochy and Loch Arkaig.
+One of the few remaining descriptions relates that Lochiel's seat was: "...a large house, all built of fir planks, the handsomest of that kind in Britain."
+Around 1663, Sir Ewen's bard described the home in song as: "The generous house of feasting...Pillared hall of princes...Where wine goes round freely in gleaming glasses...Music resounding under its rafters."
+Others portrayed "old" Achnacarry as a "man's home", with the feel and look of a grand hunting lodge amidst the West Highlands.

-In 1665 the Stand-off at the Fords of Arkaig took place near Achnacarry, which saw the Camerons finally end their 360-year feud with the Chattan Confederation led by the Clan Mackintosh.
+In 1665, the Stand-off at the Fords of Arkaig took place near Achnacarry, after which the Camerons finally ended their 360-year feud with the Chattan Confederation led by the Clan Mackintosh.

 With Sir Ewen's death in the early 18th century, his son John Cameron became Clan Chief, soon after which his son, Donald would assume Achnacarry when Lord Lochiel (as his father was known) fled into exile in Flanders after the first Jacobite Uprising.

 From Donald Cameron ("The Gentle Lochiel") XIX Chief we find the best description of the grounds of Achnacarry.
-In his marriage contract, a requirement was placed in which Lochiel had to build his wife "a house...to the value of 100 pounds sterling at least, with gardens, office houses [privies], lands, other conveniencys."
-Donald was planting a long line of beech trees near the banks of the River Arkaig when word of "Bonnie Prince Charlie's" landing arrived in 1745...it would be the last landscaping done at Achnacarry Castle for years to come.
+In his marriage contract, a requirement was placed in which Lochiel had to build his wife: "...a house...to the value of 100 pounds sterling at least, with gardens, office houses [privies], lands, other conveniencys."
+Donald was planting a long line of beech trees near the banks of the River Arkaig when word of "Bonnie Prince Charlie's" landing arrived in 1745; it would be the last landscaping done at Achnacarry Castle for years to come.